ShadowBlip/ayn-platform/README.md

-# Platform driver for AYN x86 handheldsds
+# Platform driver for AYN x86 handhelds

-This driver provides a hwmon interface for PWM control, as well as RGB control and access to temperature sensotrs provided by the system EC
+This driver provides a hwmon interface for PWM control, as well as RGB control and access to temperature sensors provided by the system EC

 Supported devices include: